Knowledge is Power

 Some people experience side effects from PrEP such as diarrhea, nausea, headache, fatigue, or stomach pain.
 These effects usually go away over time, but feel free to contact a HealthyMD medical provider if you’re experiencing any discomfort.

-The Center for Disease Control and Prevention (CDC) estimates that in the United States, 1 out of 8 people between the ages of 13 and 49 have HIV.
-If you’re sexually active with multiple partners or without protection, you may want to consider getting tested frequently or take precautions like practicing abstinence, using condoms, and never sharing needles to prevent the spread of HIV.
+The Centers for Disease Control and Prevention (CDC) estimates that in the United States, 1 out of 8 people between the ages of 13 and 49 have HIV.
+If you’re sexually active with multiple partners or without protection, you may want to consider getting tested frequently or taking precautions like practicing abstinence, using condoms, and never sharing needles to prevent the spread of HIV.
 You may also be able to take advantage of HIV prevention medicines such as pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (nPEP).